 Other Deduction Questions

-Question: My housemate and I, both the legal owners, pay our mortgage from our joint account.
-The monthly mortgage payment also covers the real estate taxes on our home.
-The Form 1098 and property tax statement came only in my name and social security number.
-How do we split these payments of interest and taxes so we can both claim them on our separate Schedules A?
+Question: My housemate and I, both the legal owners of our house, pay mortgage expenses from our joint account.
+The monthly expense also covers the real estate taxes on our home.
+The Form 1098 and property tax statement only have my name and social security number.
+How do we split these payments of interest and taxes on Schedule A so we can both claim our share on our separate tax returns?

-Generally, to deduct an item on Schedule A (Form 1040) (PDF), Itemized Deductions, you must have been legally obligated to pay the expense and the expense must have been paid during the year.
-Even though two unmarried individuals may both be the legal owners of the home and pay the mortgage equally or from common funds, the lender will normally send out only one Form 1098 (PDF), Mortgage Interest Statement.
-Additionally, the local taxing authority may only provide a receipt in one taxpayer’s name.
+To deduct taxes or interest on Schedule A (Form 1040), Itemized Deductions, you generally must be legally obligated to pay the expense and must have paid the expense during the year.
+Even though two unmarried individuals can both be the legal owners of the home and pay the mortgage equally or from common funds, the lender normally sends out only one Form 1098, Mortgage Interest Statement.
+Additionally, the local taxing authority may also only provide a receipt in one taxpayer's name.

 Subcategory: Other Deduction Questions